Be confident of medical device market approval

 The EU's Medical Device Regulation (MDR) was officially published on 5 May 2017 and came into force on 25 May 2017.
-The MDR will replace the EU’s current Medical Device Directive (93/42/EEC) and the EU’s Directive on active implantable medical devices (90/385/EEC).
+The MDR replaced the EU’s Medical Device Directive (93/42/EEC) and the EU’s Directive on active implantable medical devices (90/385/EEC).

-The Medical Device Regulation (MDR) will replace the EU’s current Medical Device Directive (93/42/EEC) and the EU’s Directive on active implantable medical devices (90/385/EEC).
+The Medical Device Regulation (MDR) replaced the EU’s original Medical Device Directive (93/42/EEC MDD) and the EU’s Directive on active implantable medical devices (90/385/EEC AIMDD).

-No, you do not need to recall those devices that are placed on the market before May 26, 2020 under the MDD regime.
-This includes also reusable class I devices.
-In general, medical devices that have been lawfully placed on the market under the current MDD/AIMDD before May 25, 2020, can be made available and put into service until May 25, 2025.
+No, there is no requirement to recall Class I reusable devices which are placed on the market under the MDD before the Date of Application of the MDR.
+In general, devices that have been lawfully placed on the market under the MDD or the AIMDD before the MDR Date of Application can be made available and put into service until 25 May 2025.

 It is highly advisable to stay informed about the requirements and deadlines of the MDR.
 A guide on the key changes of the MDR is available here.
 Additionally, it is important to perform an assessment of how your current product portfolio may be impacted by the regulations.